 It’s unbelievable to walk into the hospital and tell the doctor I had a snake bite.

-‘Million Dollar Man’ Ted Dibiase Chimes in With His Thoughts on Jake’s Snakes
+‘Million Dollar Man’ Ted Dibiase Chimes in With His Thoughts on the Snakes of Jake Roberts

 Honorable wrestling animals not included in this piece: Fifi the Poodle, The Boogeyman’s worms, Torrie Wilson’s pup Chloe, Bad News Brown’s sewer rats, Al Snow’s edible dog Pepper, Henry O. Godwinn’s hogs, and El Torito.